sravya030/Intrusion-Detection-Mechanism-for-Large-Scale-Networks-using-CNN-LSTM/README.md

 Each piece of data in these datasets contains 42 features, 38 of which are numerical features, three of which are symbolic features, and one of which is a label.

 <h3>The Data Preprocessing involves 3 steps</h3>

-1. Numerical and one hot coding
+1. Numerical and one hot coding:
 The main features that require numerical and one-hot processing are the protocol_type, service, and flag features in these datasets.
 Protocol_type has three attributes, namely the transmission control protocol (TCP), user datagram protocol (UDP), and Internet control message protocol (ICMP).
 After numerical and one-hot processing, they can respectively be represented by the 1×3 dimensions vectors (0,0,1),(0,1,0), and (1,0,0).

 3. Normalization
 4. Transforming the Standardized data into Image format